yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

 # GitHub Table of Contents

 ## /Models/
 Here you'll find background notes and Stan code.
+There are two sets of notes related to background material
-01. **Introduction to Bayesian Statistics**
+1. **Introduction to Bayesian Statistics**
-02. **Introduction to Spatial Statistics**
+2. **Introduction to Spatial Statistics**

+The models we will consider in the course are as follows.
 1. **Simple linear regression**
 2. **Simple linear regression with spatial autocorrelation**
 3. **Multiple linear regression with spatial autocorrelation**